santiment/academy/src/docs/metrics/emerging-trends/index.md

 ### Ranking the Words

-Once the texts are cleaned and each word has it's hype score, we first rank the words in descending order (the highest hype score goes to the top) and then combine the results across different data sources if necessary: this is done by averaging the hype score for each word across all desired data sources and ranking the words afterwards again.
-In case a given word is present in source 1 and is not present in source 2 we assume that it's hype score in the second data source is 0.
+Once the texts are cleaned and each word has its hype score, we first rank the words in descending order (the highest hype score goes to the top) and then combine the results across different data sources if necessary: this is done by averaging the hype score for each word across all desired data sources and ranking the words afterwards again.
+In case a given word is present in source 1 and is not present in source 2 we assume that its hype score in the second data source is 0.

 ---